kali4lyf/kali-payload/README.md

 **Put you IP ADDRESS and PORT:**
 ```
-The place your IP in the place YOUR_SERVER_IP do not remove the quotation marks.
-And you PORT write any port you like
+The place your IP in the place YOUR_SERVER_IP do not remove the quotation marks.\n And you YOUR_PORT write any port you like (e.g: 4444)
 ```

 **Run the script:**
 ```
-In Linux do python3 /path_to_the_script/payload.py, in Windows run CMD and run python /path_to_the_script/payload.py
+In Linux do "python3 /path_to_the_script/payload.py", in Windows run CMD and run "python /path_to_the_script/payload.py"
 ```

 **Usage RULES:**